chopeen/unifi-docker-raspi/README.md

 ## Building the image

+The base images were changed to:

+- `navikey/raspbian-buster`
+- `balenalib/raspberry-pi-golang:1-buster-build` (there is also Zero-specific [orange-pi-zero-golang]( https://hub.docker.com/r/balenalib/orange-pi-zero-golang) - would it be better?)

-The base image was changed to `navikey/raspbian-buster`, so that it is possible to run the build on Raspberry Pi Zero.
+so that it is possible to run the build on Raspberry Pi Zero.

 ```shell
 # set up Docker